Kangaroux/flaskrouting/README.md

 routes.register(app)
 ```

-We've defined 4 pages by using `var`, `page`, and `path`.
+This creates 4 routes by using `var`, `page`, and `path`.
 The URLs for each page are built up one piece at a time.
-As a result, related URLs are implicitly grouped together and you don't need to duplicate any code.
+As a result, related URLs are grouped together, and there is no need to duplicate any code.

 Here are the reverse lookups for each route:

 ```python
 url_for("home")                   => "/"